MaPPmath/mappmath.github.io/pages/about/people.md

 You can contact Dr. Carrigan by email at <carriganb1@southernct.edu>.

-# Associate Director
+# Director of Campuses

-**Dr. PJ Couch**,  Distinguished Faculty Teaching Fellow and Assistant Professor of Mathematics at Lamar University, established the Lamar Mathematical Puzzlehunt in 2015, which served as the pilot event for the MaPP's Challenge.
+**Dr. PJ Couch**,  Distinguished Faculty Teaching Fellow and Associate Professor of Mathematics at Lamar University, established the Lamar Mathematical Puzzlehunt in 2015, which served as the pilot event for the MaPP's Challenge.
 Dr. Couch also sponsored the first MaPP Middle School Challenge at Lamar University.
+He coordinates MaPP's partner campuses, including onboarding our new partners each year.

 You can contact Dr. Couch by email at <pjcouch@lamar.edu> or visit his website at <http://pjcou.ch/>.

-## Other Volunteers
+# Regional/Campus Directors

-MaPP relies on our enthusiastic network of campus organizers who coordinate our events across the country.
+MaPP relies on our enthusiastic network of campus directors who coordinate our events across the country.
 To learn more about these people, visit our [Campuses](/campuses/) page.